Cyber Risk Monitoring: Steps to Take Now

 Conduct Continuous Third-Party Monitoring

 Questionnaire-based cybersecurity assessments are typically completed once or twice a year.
 Complementing periodic assessments with continuous cyber risk monitoring enables you to stay on top of changes in vendor cyber risk posture as new threats emerge.
-Monitoring a vendor’s cybersecurity performance also enables you to validate their assessment responses against externally observable evidence of data breaches and other incidents.
-By implementing a robust third-party risk monitoring solution, you can manage the vendor risk management lifecycle with confidence and respond to security gaps, compliance issues, and potential data breaches before they impact your business.
+Monitoring a vendor’s cybersecurity performance also allows you to validate their assessment responses against externally observable evidence of data breaches and other incidents.
+By implementing a robust third-party risk monitoring solution, you can confidently manage the vendor risk management lifecycle and respond to security gaps, compliance issues, and potential data breaches before they impact your business.

 Scrutinize Past Cybersecurity Performance